emrekayacik/weather/README.md

 Additionally, users can save cities as favorites and conveniently access them at a later time.

-Application is built on Spring Boot and React.
+Application is built on Spring Boot, Kafka and React.
+If your Kafka Broker is not running on your local machine or docker, you may encounter errors.
-Spring Boot project is located in the **weather** folder and the React project is located in the **weather-client** folder
+Spring Boot project is located in the **weather** folder, logging microservice with kafka is located in the **weather-log-service** folder and the React project is located in the **weather-client** folder

 <hr> <hr>